Structural Attention-Based Recurrent Variational Autoencoder for Highway Vehicle Anomaly Detection: Experimental setup and results

 Amongst baselines, the simple CVM model already performs well as an anomaly detector since its AUROC is only $3\%$ less than that of the STGAE-KDE method.
 CVM also has no variation of results since it is a deterministic model that is not trained.
 The LSTM-based RAE-Recon model is unable to effectively distinguish between anomalies and normal scenarios using reconstruction loss, since it does not model vehicle or lane information.
 While recurrent models encode current timestep features based solely on previous timesteps, temporal convolution methods extract information from the whole trajectory, which helps to predict a more accurate reconstruction.
 Thus, the convolutional STGAE method drastically improves AUROC and AUPR scores over RAE-Recon.

 However, once we incorporate a latent propagation network and predict future timesteps, the RAE-Pred ablation increases AUROC over RAE-Recon by $29\%$ and even outperforms STGAE in the AUPR-Abnormal metric, without even modeling inter-vehicle behaviors.
 This result hints to the idea that recurrent networks learn to model normal behaviors more accurately with future prediction error, than reconstruction error of observed timesteps, which assists in AD performance.
-Furthermore, recurrent methods are capable of reaching the same performance as convolutional methods, while relying on fewer trajectory data points.
+Furthermore, recurrent methods are capable of reaching the same performance as convolutional methods, while relying only on past data points.
 Still, RAE-Pred is shown to be unstable as it produces a high variance in results over the ten trained models.
 This variance was caused by two of the ten runs achieving only $45\%$ AUROC.
 STGAE also has the highest variance in results among baselines since it is a stochastic method reconstructing a distribution over states, rather than the deterministic CVM and RAE-Recon approaches, but is more stable than RAE-Pred.

-Surprisingly, we see that adding a vehicle-vehicle self-attention layer to RAE-Pred to produce the VV-RAE model actually hinders performance, and gives results similar to RAE-Recon.
+We see that adding a vehicle-vehicle self-attention layer in VV-RAE model actually hinders performance, and gives results similar to RAE-Recon.
 Effectively, the vehicle-vehicle self-attention layer did not learn useful features for the future prediction task, and confused the model generations.
 This outcome could be a result of a low complexity neural network or a potentially poor choice for masking distance $d$.

-The one-class prediction model STGAE-KDE fits a KDE to the latent space of the STGAE under the assumption that normal behavior latent points will be clustered together in the autoencoder.
+The one-class prediction model STGAE-KDE fits a KDE to the latent space of the STGAE to learn a distribution of normal latent behaviors.
 As such, this one-class classification approach improves detection rates and training stability over the STGAE such that it outperforms other baselines.
 However, the fitting process of a KDE to a large dimensional space is a computationally complex and constrictive part the method.
 With gaussian regularization of the latent space, our SABeR-VAE clusters similar behaviors together and learns a latent distribution without fitting a KDE, which we discuss in~\ref{sec:latent}.